alvzed/stickling/README.md

     5. Check if the email and subject fields are filled in

 This feature comes with some big security flaws, so it will be replaced with a message board as soon as user authentication is implemented.

+#### How this ties up with user stories

+- As Emma, I want to buy a new cactus for my living room.

+Emma can quite easily go onto the Propagation Station and look through the posts if anyone has posted about selling a cactus.
+If this is the case then she can click 'view post' and then 'contact' to send an email to the seller.

+If there are no posts mentioning a cactus she can make a new post with the about wanting to buy a cactus.

+This user story ties together with John, who was looking to sell a cactus, and he can follow the same steps and then communicate with Emma about selling his cactus to her.

+- As Sanna, I have a monstera I want to trade for a tomato plant.
+Just like Emma, Sanna can look through the Propagation Station if anyone has a tomato plant they want to trade.
+If not, Sanna can create a new post set to Want to trade saying that she has a monstera and specifying what she'd like  to trade it for.

+- As Elton, I want to rescue my dying plant by seeking advice on how to treat it properly.
+- As Gus, I want to share my knowledge with other people and help them with their plants.

+These two stories work together on the Plant Nursery feed.
+Elton can make a post about his dying plant by clicking new post and setting the checkbox to plant nursery.
+After posting this Gus can look at the post and leave comments to give John advice on how to save his plant.

+- As Amund I like to share my plant journey online with other people, both for inspiration and for fun.

+This user story will be solved in the future when user authentication, likes, and the Greenhouse feed has been implemented.

 ## MongoDB Schema